-Sometimes it’s hard to tell whether your dog has a sensitive stomach or more serious condition.
-If your dog shows symptoms like vomiting, gas, and diarrhea but still maintains their same energy level day-to-day and aren’t losing weight, it’s likely a diet-related issue.
+Sometimes it’s hard to tell whether your dog has a sensitive stomach or a more serious condition.
+If your dog shows symptoms like vomiting, gas, and diarrhea but still maintains their same energy level day-to-day and isn’t losing weight, it’s likely a diet-related issue.

 Symptoms of a sensitive stomach in dogs

 👉 Occasional symptoms are OK, but always talk to your vet if your dog shows prolonged symptoms

 Probiotics and prebiotics can help, but they aren’t a silver bullet

 👉 Studies and anecdotal evidence suggest probiotics can help your pet’s tummy problems and boost their immune system, but results vary wildly from pet to pet.